perama-v/address-appearance-index-specs/README.md

 ### User: Find transactions

-- For a given address go through each subset file and look up the trasaction information for each appearance.
+- For a given address go through each volume file and look up the trasaction information for each appearance.
 Use transaction information to request transaction data from other services (portal network peer)

 ### User: Check completeness

 - Obtain a manifest from a peer.
-For each subset file, compute the root tree hash and verify it matches the record in the manifest.
-Check that there are no missing subset files for the given division.
+For each volume file, compute the root tree hash and verify it matches the record in the manifest.
+Check that there are no missing volume files for the given chapter.

 ## Design principles